ricky16x/CShell-OS/DESIGN.md

 ### `signal_interrupt_handler(int signo)`
 Handles `SIGINT` signals (Ctrl+C) by displaying the command history and exiting the shell gracefully.
 It prints a newline, calls `show_cmd_history()`, and terminates the program.
 This ensures that the shell handles interrupts without abruptly terminating.

 ---
 ## Limitations of the Shell Program
 ---

-1. **No Support for I/O Redirection**:
+1. **No I/O redirection**:
    - Implementing I/O redirection would require handling multiple file descriptors and modifying the execution flow significantly, which was beyond the current project scope and timeline.

-2. **No Support for Advanced Features**:
+2. **No support for command substituton and logical operators like && and ||**:
    - Features like command substitution and logical operators add significant complexity to the command parsing logic.
 Due to time constraints, we focused on ensuring reliable execution of basic and piped commands.

-3. **Limited Signal Handling**:
+3. **No command suggestions with `tab` key:**
+    - Partially typing a command and pressing the `tab` key shows the available related commands.
+Our shell doesn't do that.
+We believe that it would increase complexity multifold and was not warranted for a `SimpleShell`.

+4.  **Going through command history using arrow-keys:**
+    - We have only handled the `Ctrl+C` interrupt for this shell.
+The above would not add any significant value to the shell as such and hence, not implemented.

+5. **Limited signal handling**:
    - Handling additional signals such as `SIGTSTP` and `SIGQUIT` would require more complex state management and interrupt handling, which we avoided to keep the implementation straightforward and focused on essential features.